 -PrEP won’t protect you from other STIs, so three monthly STI screening is important.

--Yearly monitoring of kidney function (or every 3 months in those older than 40/or with other health conditions) is recommended.
+-Yearly monitoring of kidney function (or more frequently in those older than 40/or with other health conditions) is recommended.

 PrEP is accessible through all of our SHAC services: